Azure/device-simulation-dotnet/docs/API_SPECS_SERVICE.md

 * UpTime: value specific to the process running, i.e. in case of multiple deployments each instance has a different uptime
 * UID: a unique value in each instance, used mostly for logging correlation
-* Properties: used only for debugging, free form entries
+* Properties: contains runtime information, e.g. whether the simulation is running and if the configuration contains a hub connection string
-* Dependencies: health status of the internal dependencies, values used only for debugging
+* Dependencies: health status of the internal dependencies, e.g. hub and storage